MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/change-color-scheme-add-logo-match-organizations-brand.md

 ### Theme contrast
  We recommend the following approach to providing contrast colors:

--   Carefully choose the contrasting colors. [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] out-of-the-box default theme has the correct contrast ratios to ensure optimal usability.
+-   Carefully choose the contrasting colors.
+Dynamics 365 out-of-the-box default theme has the correct contrast ratios to ensure optimal usability.
 Use similar rations for your new themes.

 -   For high contrast mode, use the default color settings.